 Menu

-AFJHAR supports Journey House Actions Rwanda (JHA) in transforming the lives of children and families in Gashora, Rwanda.
+AFJHAR supports Journey House Actions (JHA) in transforming the lives of children and families living in Gashora, Rwanda as well as those who work, volunteer, or visit JHA.
 Here are some of their stories.

 Abdoul

-During the COVID pandemic, Abdoul was upset that many children and families did not have enough food and depended on JHA to support their nutritional needs.
+During the COVID pandemic, Abdoul was upset that so many children and families did not have enough food and depended on JHA to support their nutritional needs.
 The JHA team worked hard on its newly acquired farm to add fresh greens, beets and onions to the bags of rice and porridge they were distributing.
 Abdoul loves working with the soil and enjoys farming.
 He asked JHA to give him some of the land JHA had purchased.
-He wants to feed 500 families!.
-Together with some friends, he has already started clearing the land.
-He has asked for support to accomplish his goal by making funds available to purchase a water pump, some basic tools and a variety of seeds.
+His goal was to feed 500 families through his “Seeds of Love” farm, but to date he has fed over 1,100 families!

 Iradukunda Jean Marie Vianney (The Ben)